jez/blog/_posts/2022-03-17-tenum-pro-con.md

   ... but actually Sorbet already has these types internally 😅 It's just that it doesn't have syntax for people to write them in type annotations.
-And lo, it's [because they're buggy], but for the things where Sorbet needs to use them internally we can intentionally work around the known bugs, so it hasn't been work the pain to fix.
+And lo, it's [because they're buggy], but for the things where Sorbet needs to use them internally we can intentionally work around the known bugs, so it hasn't been worth the pain to fix.

 ```ruby